Get

 Does This Breed Get Along With Other Pets?

 Maybe.
 Most Whippets have a chill personality except when it comes to chasing things, though sometimes the breed has a strain of high-strung anxiety that requires patience from the owner.
-Pitbulls, on the other hand, have a reputation for being affectionate and loyal.
-Throw all these personality traits in a blender and you can come out with any number of pet-friendly personalities, but socialization plays a huge part.
+Pitbulls, however, have a reputation for being affectionate and loyal.
+Throw all these personality traits in a blender, and you can come out with any number of pet-friendly personalities, but socialization still plays a huge part.

 It also depends on the parents.
 If the Pitbull parent was more brash and the Whippet parent was an amiable, calm dog, you could get anything in between.
 There’s never any telling until you meet the puppies and their parents, which is why meeting before you commit to a puppy is essential when buying a crossbreed.